owl73/westmarch-landol/class/wizard/geometer.md

 marked with white starcharts.

-The procession of equinoxes, the rise and fall of constellations, the movement of �xed and wandering stars; all fascinate the Geometer.
+The procession of equinoxes, the rise and fall of constellations, the movement of fixed and wandering stars; all fascinate the Geometer.
 Some parts of the world seem to follow perfect mathematical laws.This is not a coincidence because nothing is ever a coincidence.
 Other parts are disordered, but perhaps